RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Activities/Monthly-Meetups.md

 - **Launching ResetHacker STATE/CITY : Meet and greet 01**

 - Agenda :
-    - Intruducing RESETHACKER, Why and story behind name?
+    - Intruducing XYZ, Why and story behind name?
     - What is community and Why you should join community ?
     - Goal : What we want to achive by creating a chapter?
     - Discussion and QA with Team Resthacker and chapter leader.